-European Union, Financial Markets, Mixed Methods, International Political Economy, Comparative Political Economy, Debt Management
+- European Union, Financial Markets, Mixed Methods, International Political Economy, Comparative Political Economy, Debt Management

-Charlotte Rommerskirchen is a lecturer in International Political Economy at the University of Edinburgh, where she completed her PhD in 2014.
-She was a visisting researcher at the University of Konstanz, Germany in 2018, a Visiting Scholar at the University of Notre Dame, USA in 2013 and a POLSIS Visiting Fellow at the University of Queensland, Australia in 2016.
+Charlotte Rommerskirchen is a Senior Lecturer in International Political Economy at the University of Edinburgh, where she completed her PhD in 2014.
+She was a Visiting Researcher at the University of Konstanz, Germany, a Visiting Scholar at the University of Notre Dame, USA and a POLSIS Visiting Fellow at the University of Queensland, Australia.
 Charlotte is an alumna of the German Academic Scholarship Foundation and has won the UK Political Science Association’s Lord Bryce Prize for best dissertation in International Relations/Comparative Studies.
 From 2013 to 2018 she was part of an ERC-funded research project with Donald MacKenzie on Evaluation Practices in Financial Markets, focusing on the European Debt Crisis and Government Bond Markets.

 - PhD (University of Edinburgh)